 From time to time we may become involved in legal proceedings or be subject to claims arising in the ordinary course of our business.
 We are not presently a party to any legal proceedings that, if determined adversely to us, would individually or taken together have a material adverse effect on our business, results of operations, financial condition or cash flows.
 In April 2020, Tracon issued a notice of disputes with respect to the TJD5 Agreement and the BsAbs Agreement.
 In February 2021, we sent Tracon a notice to terminate the TJD5 Agreement, which would result in a prespecified termination fee of US\$9.0 million owing to Tracon.
-The disputes relating to the TJD5 Agreement and the BsAbs Agreement are the subject of a binding arbitration proceeding under the Rules of Arbitration of the International Chamber of Commerce before an arbitration tribunal.
-The arbitration tribunal held a hearing on the merits in February 2022.
-As of the date of this annual report, the disputes have not been resolved and we are not able to predict the likely outcome.
-We expect that the decision from the arbitration tribunal may be available in late 2022.
+Accordingly, we have already accrued and recorded this termination fee of US\$9.0 million as administrative expenses in our consolidated financial statements for the year ended December 31, 2021.
+The disputes relating to the TJD5 Agreement and the BsAbs Agreement were presented to a binding arbitration proceeding under the Rules of Arbitration of the International Chamber of Commerce before an arbitration tribunal.
+On April 25, 2023, we announced positive outcomes in the arbitration.
+The arbitration award determined that the TJD5 Agreement has been terminated for a pre-agreed termination fee of \$9.0 million plus interest payable pursuant to the original agreement, and, therefore Tracon has no rights to share any future economics with I-Mab.
+The arbitration award completely denied Tracon's damages claim of over US\$200 million for any breach and awarded no damages to Tracon.
+The tribunal also confirmed the termination of the BsAb Agreement.
+Based on the arbitration award, I-Mab will bear a portion of Tracon's legal fees and costs, totaling approximately US\$13.5 million, which was recorded as administrative expenses in our consolidated financial statements for the year ended December 31, 2022.
+Due to Tracon's wrong-doing during the confidential arbitration process, we are pursuing a trade secret misappropriation lawsuit case against a competitor of us and seeking remedies, including potentially substantial monetary damages.
 Regardless of the outcome, litigations or arbitrations can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.
+Enforcing a claim that a party illegally disclosed or misappropriated a trade secret can be difficult, expensive and timeconsuming, and the outcome is unpredictable.